Thousands Of Protesters Storm Hong Kong Airport, Shutting Down Flights

 China's state-controlled Global Times tweeted video footage of armored vehicles, saying it was evidence of China's armed police assembling in Shenzhen, a city bordering Hong Kong, "in advance of apparent large-scale exercises."

 Protesters began to leave the airport Monday evening, as rumors spread of a police clearance operation.
+But some protesters stayed, appearing to be digging in for the long haul.
+Kuhn reports that little police presence and no riot police were seen at the airport as night fell.

+Some flights appeared to be delayed instead of canceled, in an indication that the airport may be returning to a normal routine.

 Hong Kong, once a British colony, returned to China in 1997 under a "one country, two systems" system.
 The city was promised "a high degree of autonomy" for 50 years.